 - Go to https://Github.com

-To tell Git who you are, run the following two commands:
+To tell Git who we are, run the following two commands:

-To begin, open a terminal and move to where you want to place the project on your local machine using the cd (change directory) command.
-For example, if you have a ‘projects’ folder on your desktop, you’d do something like:
+To begin with, open a terminal and move to where we want to place the project on our local machine using the cd (change directory) command.
+For example, if we have a ‘projects’ folder on our desktop, we would do something like below: